Hwasong-14: Engine

 According to South Korean intelligence, North Korea received 20 to 40 RD-251 engines from Russia in 2016.

-Arms expert Jeffrey Lewis claimed that "The second stage of North Korea's Hwasong-14 missile is similar to the upper stages designed for the Iranian space launch vehicles".
+Arms expert Jeffrey Lewis claimed that the second stage of Hwasong-14 is similar to the upper stages designed for the Iranian space launch vehicles.
+According to German expert Norbert Brügge, the second stage engine has a thrust of 40.6 kN.